red banner with a shape of a human alerted

 Exercise and Reading Therapy After Stroke

-This study tests the effectiveness of reading therapy combined with aerobic exercise (cycling) for people who have difficulty reading after a left-brain stroke.
+This study tests the effectiveness of reading therapy combined with exercise (stationary bike cycling or stretching) for people who have difficulty reading after a left-brain stroke.

 More Information